 Thanks to the Office of the National Coordinator (ONC), everybody’s talking about information blocking these days.
 The topic is a heated one and organizations like the American Medical Association (AMA) and Electronic Health Record Association (EHRA) are saying, “Hold up.
 This is huge.
 We need more time to review your proposed rule”.
-Through a letter to the Office of the National Coordinator for Health Information Technology (ONC) and The Centers for Medicare and Medicaid (CMS), EHR vendors have flat out said they fear that a rush to implement new standards and measures will have “unintended consequences and added provider burden.”
+Through a letter to the ONC and The Centers for Medicare and Medicaid (CMS), EHR vendors have flat out said they fear that a rush to implement new standards and measures will have “unintended consequences and added provider burden.”
 People and companies across provider groups, payers, healthIT companies, and more are on high alert.
 There’s much to gain and potentially lose.
 It’s risky and complicated.

 Information blocking is the intentional interference in the exchange and use of health information – addressing it is a great step forward and a much-needed conversation in our industry.
 We absolutely have to hit the lack of EHR data access head on, especially when it’s a result of blatant data hoarding.
 With healthcare spending at its highest ever, we have no choice but to ensure we’re all on the same ‘health data sharing’ team regardless of whether we’re competitors.